brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

 Doing this has several potentially unexpected side effects:

 - When you start playing, progress on the download task may stop.
 The `AVPlayer` appears to take over all network activity to give priority to buffering and displaying the playing video.
-This is normal.
+This is normal behavior.

 - When you stop playing, the download task may not resume.
 This will happen if the video's session is still active in the `BCOVPlaybackController`.
 To clear out the current session, you can play a new video, or delete the playback controller.
 Be sure you don't store the current session in a strong property.

 - In iOS 10.x, when you begin playback of a video that is downloading, the `AVPlayer` may initially seek to the end of the video, requiring the user to manually seek back to the beginning.
-This does not appear to be expected behavior, as it appears to work normally in the latest versions of iOS 11.
+This is an AVFoundation bug and works normally in the latest versions of iOS 11.

 ### AirPlay